firedev/bestthaifruits.github.io/_pages/en.mango-stick.markdown

 ## PACKING:

-* Mango peeled, pitted, halves.
+* Mango peeled, pitted, on a stick
-* Vacuum-sealed bag - 500g ± 3%, 4-6 halves.
-* Carton - 15kg ± 3%, 30 bags.
+* Weight - 70g
+* Shipping - Carton 11kg / 120 packs

 ## STORAGE:

-Shelf life - 24 months in the original unopened package at a temperature of -18С.
+Shelf life - 24 months in the original unopened package at a temperature of -18°C.
-After being thawed keep in the refrigerator at +2–5ªС for up to 48 hours.
-Do not refreeze.